-The Grand Tour starts from the city of Glasgow, overnight accommodation can be arranged in a city hotel.
+The Grand Tour starts from your Edinburgh hotel.
+Overnight accommodation can be arranged in a city hotel.
 Throughout the main tour small hotels or superior bed and breakfast establishments have been chosen for atmosphere and comfort.

 Leave the Glencoe area and travel north to Fort William.
 Ben Nevis, Scotland's highest mountain at 4,406 feet above sea lavel, is here.
 Weather permitting, we can take a mountain gondola ride to 3,000 feet and take in the views and a welcome cup of coffee.
 Continue through the Great Glen and Caledonian Canal to Fort Augustus and Loch Ness.
 Travel along Loch Ness, keeping the camera at the ready for a view of the monster.
 Stop at Urquhart Castle for a short visit and see the monster exhibition at Drumnadrochit.
 We continue now for Inverness the capital of the highlands, which is well worth a visit.
 The last battle on British soil took place here at Culloden Moor in 1746 between the Jacobite forces under Bonnie Prince Charlie and the Hanovarian Government troops under the Duke of Cumberland.
 Visit the 5,000 year old Clava Cairns.
 Return to your accommodation for the night.